stolostron/rhacm-docs/apis/component_apis.md

 # Component APIs

-You can access APIs for several of the components that {{site.data.keyword.product_tm}} uses.
+You can access APIs for several of the components that Red Hat Advanced Cluster Management for Kubernetes uses.
 {:shortdesc}

 - {: child} [Kubernetes API](../iam/3.4.0/apis/k8s_api.md) <br />